veidenberg/pline-docs/guide/README.md

  This makes multiple program GUIs available in a single webapp.
  The interfaces can be drawn e.g. side-by-side or to separate web pages.
  In addition, all of the registered interfaces can be easily chained to a graphical pipeline:

  <img src="./pline_pipeline.png" class="example">

- The buttons at the bottom of the interface allows to add new interfaces to the pipeline, store the pipeline to a JSON file and restore previous pipelines.
- Example pipelines are available in the [downloads page](/repo/#pipelines)
+ The buttons at the bottom allow to add program interfaces to the pipeline, export the pipeline to a JSON file and import stored pipelines.
+The example on the above image is available on the [downloads page](/downloads/).

 ## Advanced usage